UBC-STAT/stat-301/docs/schedule-page.md

 5. Discuss post inference problems (e.g., double dipping into the data set) and current practical solutions available to address these (e.g., data-splitting techniques).
 6. Write a computer script to apply currently available practical solutions to post inference problems.
 7. Discuss how the research question being asked impacts the communication of the results.

+#### Week 11: Cross-validation and work on projects (Thursday only)

+There's no class on Tuesday due to the midterm break.
+Cross validation will be reviewed on Thursday.
+Any remaining class time will be used for independent studying where the students will work on their projects with other group members.

 #### Week 12: Introduction to explanatory modelling when the response variable is categorical or a discrete count